ipfs-shipyard/nomios-web-uikit/README.md

 ## Using a linked version of idm-web-uikit

-In some cases, you may want to make changes to IDM's web-uikit at the same time as you work on your project which uses the web-uikit.
+In some cases, you may want to make changes to IDM's Web UIkit at the same time as you work on your project which uses the web-uikit.
 In order to use a local version of [idm-web-uikit](https://github.com/ipfs-shipyard/idm-web-uikit) and have any web-uikit modifications be reflected live on your project, some pages have to be made in your main project.

 Some of the instructions below assume you are using Webpack in your main project.